CAVER: Curious Audiovisual Exploring Robot: Experimental Evaluation

 To assess \methodname{}'s exploration and audio generation capabilities, we designed an experiment in which the agent interacts with various household environments, sampling scenes to collect data autonomously.
 We designed three environments (\texttt{kitchen, garage}, and \texttt{playroom}), each consisting of five scenes with representative objects arranged on a table.
 Objects from each of the environments vary in size, color, texture, and materials, and are depicted in Fig.~\ref{fig:scenes}.
 The scenes are designed to test various aspects of the robotic system, including its ability to handle cluttered scenes, objects of similar visual appearance but different materials, and recurring objects across scenes.
 The scenes are experienced sequentially in order to test the model's ability to prioritize novel objects.
 To evaluate performance, we manually curate a test set of impact sounds and corresponding hitting locations by sampling each part of each object that occurs in the scenes.
 To measure audio generation accuracy, we compute the mel-cepstral distortion (MCD) between the retrieved audio sample and the ground truth audio sample.

-\methodname{} is compared against two exploration baselines: \begin{itemize} \item \texttt{Random}: Randomly sample valid hitting locations by choosing points in the point cloud uniformly at random. \item \texttt{Cycling}: Sample hitting locations by cycling through objects and choosing a random point on each object.
+In order to validate the effectiveness of our curiosity metric, we ablate \methodname{}'s point selection against the following baselines: \begin{itemize} \item \texttt{Random}: Randomly sample valid hitting locations by choosing points in the point cloud uniformly at random. \item \texttt{Cycling}: Sample hitting locations by cycling through objects and choosing a random point on each object.
 This ablation of \methodname{} proceeds in an arbitrary order rather than prioritizing unfamiliar objects/points. \end{itemize}

 Fig.~\ref{fig:exp1} shows the results for each household environment.
 Dashed vertical lines indicate the boundaries between scenes when the objects before the robot change.
 The test samples for each scene are added to the test set at the start of that scene.
 Audio prediction error naturally declines over time as the robot encounters more objects that are present in the withheld test set.
 We see that \methodname{} more quickly reduces the audio prediction error than the baselines, indicating that the curiosity-driven exploration indeed leads to more efficient learning of the audiovisual properties of the objects in each scene.
 This is especially apparent in later scenes when many of the objects have already appeared in earlier scenes and are thus already familiar to \methodname{}, whereas the baselines spend additional time sampling objects for which the uncertainty is already low.